-But, please notice also that the second and third angel don’t go separately but they follow the first one:
+But, please notice also that the second and third angels don’t go separately but they follow the first one:

 Unfortunately, I know only one Adventist pastor and theologian (Jack Sequeira), who always presents the truth on Sabbath in the light of the Gospel.

 Ok.
 Now.
-First of all we must keep in mind that the Hebrew word „Sabbath” literally means „rest”.
-And it is very interesting that also the salvation through faith in Christ is often described in the New Testament by the same word “rest”.
+First of all, we must keep in mind that the Hebrew word „Sabbath” literally means „rest”.
+It is very interesting that salvation through faith in Christ is also described in the New Testament by the same word “rest”.

-The second important fact concerning Sabbath we will find if we answer a very simple question: When the Sabbath was given for the mankind?
+The second important fact concerning the Sabbath we will find if we answer a very simple question: When the Sabbath was given to mankind?
 It was given before the fall or after the fall?
 It was given before the fall.
-So, what does it mean?
-It means that if, Adam and Eve didn’t fall would we still be keeping God’s Sabbath as a day of rest today?
+What does it mean?
+It means that if, Adam and Eve didn’t fall, would we still be keeping God’s Sabbath as a day of rest today?
 Yes, there is no doubt we would, because it was given before the fall as a sign of an everlasting covenant!

 In Exodus 31:13, God says: “…my Sabbaths ye shall keep.”